Probiotics: The Complete Guide You've Been Waiting For

 Probiotics for longevity.

 Maybe even more fascinating than brain health, probiotics also have the potential to influence aging and longevity.
 While more research is certainly needed, we know that equilibrium and resilience of the gut microbiome is very important when considering health and aging in general.
-Scientists have discovered that five bacterial mutants can promote longevity by increasing the secretion of a polysaccharide called colanic acid.
+Scientists have discovered that five bacterial mutants can promote longevity by increasing the secretion of a polysaccharide22 called colanic acid.
 Colanic acid regulates a few things such as how the mitochondria (the energy powerhouses of our cells) work.
-Changes in the mitochondria can be induced by colanic acid and as a result of this have been linked to greater longevity.
+Changes in the mitochondria can be induced by colanic acid and as a result of this have been linked to greater longevity23.
 Wouldn't it be awesome if one day we could create special probiotics that were made for our individual gut microbiomes that could promote healthy aging?

 Probiotics for animals.

 Are humans the only animals that can benefit from probiotics?
 That's a great question—and the answer is no!
 In fact, certain probiotics have been successful in treating gastroenteritis, inflammatory bowel disease, and allergies in dogs and cats.
-It turns out that gut health is important for our pets just as it is for us.
-Probiotics have also been shown to expedite treatment and stabilization of the gut microbiome in dogs with infectious diarrhea.
+It turns out that gut health is important for our pets24 just as it is for us.
+Probiotics have also been shown to expedite treatment and stabilization of the gut microbiome25 in dogs with infectious diarrhea.
 It seems that some of the key concepts that we need to keep in mind as humans should also be considered pertinent for our pets.
 This means not just giving your pet a probiotic but also feeding it a healthy and balanced diet.

 Now, before you go out to the store or start filling your online shopping cart with bottles and bottles probiotics, let's just pause for one second.
 We've talked a lot about the benefits of probiotics.
 However, one of the underlying themes is that there may not be a great consensus on which probiotic to use for which condition in which person.
 Meaning, what is good for you might not be good for someone else.
 It may be important to understand what the status of your gut microbiome is before actually picking a probiotic.